2023 Most Popular Journalism Bachelor's Degree Schools in Mississippi

 Full Journalism at University of Southern Mississippi Report

-Out of the 5 schools in Mississippi that were part of this year’s ranking, Rust College landed the # 3 spot on the list.
+You’ll be in good company if you decide to attend Rust College.
+It ranked #3 on our 2023 Most Popular Journalism Bachelor’s Degree Schools in Mississippi list.
 Located in the distant town of Holly Springs, Rust College is a private not-for-profit college with a fairly small student population.

 Of the 17 students majoring in journalism at Rust College, 53% are male and 47% are female.

 The in-demand bachelor’s degree programs at William Carey University helped the school earn the #4 place on this year’s ranking of the most popular journalism schools in Mississippi.
-William Carey University is a moderately-sized private not-for-profit school located in the city of Hattiesburg.
+William Carey University is a medium-sized private not-for-profit school located in the small city of Hattiesburg.

 Explore all the Most Popular Journalism Schools in the Southeast Area or other specific states within that region.